neljohncereradeveloper/saas-hris-server/src/features/leave-management/domain/LEAVE_MANAGEMENT_DOMAIN.md

        - If exists and `forceRegenerate = false`: Skip (count as skipped)
        - If exists and `forceRegenerate = true`: Continue to create new balance

-3. **Calculate Carry-Over from Previous Year**
+3. **Calculate Carry-Over from Previous Leave Year**

+   - Get all cutoff configurations to find the previous leave year
-   - Query previous year balance for same employee and leave type
+   - Query previous leave year balance for same employee and leave type
    - If previous balance exists:
      - Get remaining days: `previousBalance.remaining`
      - Apply carry limit: `carriedOver = min(remaining, policy.carryLimit)`